Interactions between para-quaternionic and Grassmannian geometry: Remarks

 \subsection{Compatible metrics}

 It is a very important situation if there exists a (pseudo-)Riemannian metric which is compatible with the given geometric structure.
-This is a rather strong condition which is, together with its consequences, thoroughly studied both from the para-quaternionic and the Grassmannian point of view.
-Following \cite{AlCo08,AMT09,BaE91}, let us quickly summarize some of the classical issues here.
+This is thoroughly studied both from the para-quaternionic and the Grassmannian point of view.
+Following \cite{Alekseevsky2008a}, \cite{Alekseevsky2009} and \cite{Bailey1991}, let us quickly summarize some of the classical issues here.

-First of all, let us suggest a natural decomposition of the bundle $S^2T^*M$ in the spirit of \ref{decomp}.
-The almost para-quaternionic structure $\Q\subset\End(TM)$ induces the decomposition
+There is a natural decomposition of the bundle $S^2T^*M$ in the spirit of section \ref{decomp}.
+On the one hand, the almost para-quaternionic structure $\Q\subset\End(TM)$ induces the decomposition

-where $\pi_{1,1}:S^2T^*M\to S^{1,1}T^*M$ is the restriction of the natural projection \eqref{eq:pi11} to $S^2T^*M$.
+where $\pi^{1,1}:S^2T^*M\to S^{1,1}T^*M$ is the restriction of the natural projection \eqref{eq:pi11} to $S^2T^*M$.
 On the other hand, the corresponding almost Grassmannian structure $TM\cong E^*\otimes F$ yields